Intel says sales hit by hard drive shortage

 "This is Intel coming to terms with it," said Stifel Nicolaus analyst Kevin Cassidy.
 "I think Intel sees a lag effect as inventory gets worked down.
 Then they'll see an accelerated effect as inventories rebuild."

-Cassidy and other analysts pointed to graphics chipmaker Nvidia (NVDA.O) as among the only big players in the PC supply chain that have not warned investors about the effects of the drive shortage.
-Its shares were down 3 percent at $14.45.

-Damage caused by the floods is expected to shrink global hard drive output by about a third in the current quarter.
+Damage caused by the floods will shrink global hard drive supply by 30 percent in the current quarter, according to research firm IHS iSuppli.

-Western Digital WDC.N, the hard drive manufacturer hit hardest by the floods, this month resumed production and warned of tight global supplies into next year.

-California-based Western Digital, which vies with Seagate Technology (STX.O) for the title of the world's largest maker of hard drives, expects a world shortage of 60 million hard drives in the December quarter.
+Thailand has said that output of hard disk drives fell 52.4 percent in October from a year earlier.

 Intel said quarterly revenue is now seen at $13.7 billion, plus or minus $300 million, below a previous forecast of $14.7 billion.
 Analysts' average forecast is $14.65 billion, according to Thomson Reuters I/B/E/S.